Bait (2000 film): Production

 In May 1999, it was announced Jamie Foxx would star in the action-comedy Bait under the direction of Stephen Surjik who was eventually replaced by Antoine Fuqua.
-The film was co-produced by Castle Rock Entertainment and Village Roadshow Pictures with Warner Bros. distributing.
+The film was co-produced by Castle Rock Entertainment with Warner Bros. distributing.
 Prior to casting David Morse as Edgar Clenteen, the role had originally been slated to be played by Kris Kristofferson.
+It was filmed in Ontario, Canada.

 Reception

+Critical response

 On Rotten Tomatoes, the film has an approval rating of 26%, based on reviews from 82 critics.
 The website's consensus reads, "Even though Jamie Foxx shines in Bait, the movie suffers from music video roots and a formulaic script that strains credibility."
 On Metacritic, it has a score of 39 out of 100, based on reviews from 28 critics.

 Roger Ebert gave it 3 out of 4 stars and wrote that "it's over the top, an exercise in action comedy that cuts loose from logic and enjoys itself."